jtoguntoye/Devops-projects-documentation/AWS Solution for a 2-company Website Using Reverse Proxy Technology Project -15.md

     - Select the key pair
     - Select the security group
     - Add resource tags
     - Click Advanced details, scroll down to the end and configure the user data script to update the yum repo and install nginx.
-The userdata for Ngin
+The userdata for Nginx:

    ```
    #!/bin/bash